Bart Allen: The Flash: The Fastest Man Alive (2006–2009)

-Death and return

-Bart reveals himself as the Flash to fight the Rogues.
-During the battle, the Rogues use a machine built by Inertia, Bart's evil clone, to drain his powers.
-Inertia's machine proves unstable and threatens to destroy the West Coast if the Speed Force was not safely released from it.
+During a battle with Bart, the Rogues use a machine built by Inertia, Bart's clone, to drain his powers.
+Inertia's machine proves unstable and threatens to destroy the West Coast if the Speed Force is not safely released from it.
 Bart battles the Rogues before chasing after Inertia, distracting them while Valerie Perez releases the Speed Force from the machine.
-In a panic, Captain Cold, Heat Wave, and Weather Wizard kill Bart.
-Marc Guggenheim, writer of the story arc in which Bart was killed, stated that his death was an editorial decision, and that he was instructed that his five-issue run would have to end with Bart's death and the involvement of the Rogues.
+In a panic, the Rogues kill Bart.

-In Final Crisis: Legion of 3 Worlds mini-series, Bart Allen returns when Brainiac 5 frees him from the Speed Force as part of his plan to defeat Superboy-Prime and the Legion of Super-Villains.
+In the series Final Crisis: Legion of 3 Worlds, Bart Allen returns when Brainiac 5 frees him from the Speed Force as part of his plan to defeat Superboy-Prime and the Legion of Super-Villains.
 His resurrection is brought about by the activation of the "living lightning rod" first seen in The Lightning Saga.
-Brainiac 5 explains that Bart was destined to die one way or another, because his leap from child to adult had reactivated Bart's hyper-accelerated aging; had the Rogues not killed him, he would have been dead of old age within months.
+Brainiac 5 explains that Bart was destined to die one way or another, because his leap from child to adult had reactivated Bart's accelerated aging; had the Rogues not killed him, he would have been dead of old age within months.
 Soon after Bart's resurrection, the Legion also revive Superboy.
 Together, the pair aid the Legion in defeating Superboy-Prime.